sop/wslscript/README.md

 Other files can be passed as path arguments by dragging and dropping them into `.sh` file icon.

+Scripts are executed in the same folder where the script file is located.

 Note that Drag & Drop handler may not work until reboot.

 ## TODO